Croatian War of Independence: Serb and Yugoslav People's Army forces

 The JNA was initially formed during World War II to carry out guerrilla warfare against occupying Axis forces.
 The success of the Partisan movement led to the JNA basing much of its operational strategy on guerrilla warfare, as its plans normally entailed defending against NATO or Warsaw Pact attacks, where other types of warfare would put the JNA in a comparatively poor position.
 That approach led to maintenance of a Territorial Defense system.

 On paper, the JNA seemed a powerful force, with 2,000 tanks and 300 jet aircraft (mainly Soviet or locally produced).
 However, by 1991, the majority of this equipment was 30 years old, as the force consisted primarily of T-54/55 tanks and MiG-21 aircraft.
 Still, the JNA operated around 300 M-84 tanks (a Yugoslav version of the Soviet T-72) and a sizable fleet of ground-attack aircraft, such as the Soko G-4 Super Galeb and the Soko J-22 Orao, whose armament included AGM-65 Maverick guided missiles.
 By contrast, more modern cheap anti-tank missiles (like the AT-5) and anti-aircraft missiles (like the SA-14) were abundant and were designed to destroy much more advanced weaponry.
 Before the war the JNA had 169,000 regular troops, including 70,000 professional officers.
 The fighting in Slovenia brought about a great number of desertions, and the army responded by mobilizing Serbian reserve troops.
 Approximately 100,000 evaded the draft, and the new conscripts proved an ineffective fighting force.
 The JNA resorted to reliance on irregular militias.
 Paramilitary units like the White Eagles, Serbian Guard, Dušan Silni, and Serb Volunteer Guard, which committed a number of massacres against Croat and other non-Serbs civilians, were increasingly used by the Yugoslav and Serb forces.
 There were also foreign fighters supporting the RSK, mostly from Russia.
-With the retreat of the JNA forces in 1992, JNA units were reorganized as the Army of Serb Krajina, which was a direct heir to the JNA organization, with little improvement.
+With the retreat of the JNA forces in 1992, JNA units were reorganized as the Army of Serbian Krajina, which was a direct heir to the JNA organization, with little improvement.
 During the Yugoslav Wars, many Serb paramilitaries styled themselves as Chetniks.
 The SRS's military wing was known as "Chetniks" and received weaponry from the Yugoslav People's Army (JNA) and Serbian police.
 Vojislav Šešelj personally helped arm Serbs in Croatia and recruited volunteers in Serbia and Montenegro, sending 5,000 men to Croatia and up to 30,000 to Bosnia and Herzegovina.

 By 1991, the JNA officer corps was dominated by Serbs and Montenegrins; they were overrepresented in Yugoslav federal institutions, especially the army.
 57.1% of JNA officers were Serbs, while Serbs formed 36.3% of the population of Yugoslavia.
 A similar structure was observed as early as 1981.
 Even though the two peoples combined comprised 38.8% of the population of Yugoslavia, 70% of all JNA officers and non-commissioned officers were either Serbs or Montenegrins.
 In July 1991, the JNA was instructed to "completely eliminate Croats and Slovenes from the army", most of whom had already begun to desert en masse.